Daniel C. Taylor: Works

 In education, Taylor explored experiential education during his twenty years leading The Mountain Institute.
 With Future Generations University an accredited master's degree was started now extending to 40 countries.

-In conservation, Taylor pioneered a method for community-based conservation that protects areas first by using political boundaries then within these environmental criteria to create management zones, a less costly, less confrontational approach within the World Network of Biosphere Reserves.
-In the US, his efforts integrated private land with public lands near Spruce Knob the summit of West Virginia.
+Taylor pioneered a method for community-based conservation that protects areas first by using political boundaries then within environmental criteria creating management zones.

+He integrated private land with public lands near Spruce Knob the summit of West Virginia.
 With the Green Long March in China, an environmental educational consortium was created with 50 Chinese universities.

-In the Himalaya, his conservation initiatives include trans-border conservation between China and Nepal with a seven million acre initiative around Mount Everest in Nepal the (Makalu-Barun National Park and adjoining in Tibet/China Qomolangma national nature preserve.
-In eastern Tibet Autonomous Region, he and co-worker Chun-Wuei Su Chien led in establishing the Lalu Wetlands National Nature Preserve in Lhasa, at 1,600 acres, now a region completely surrounded by the city of Lhasa.
+In the Himalaya, his conservation works include trans-border conservation between China and Nepal with a seven million acre initiative around Mount Everest in Nepal the (Makalu-Barun National Park and adjoining in Tibet/China Qomolangma national nature preserve.
+In eastern Tibet Autonomous Region, he and co-worker Chun-Wuei Su Chien led in establishing the Lalu Wetlands National Nature Preserve in Lhasa, at 1,600 acres.
+This protected wetlands is now a region completely surrounded by Lhasa City.
 Additionally, he led in setting up a range of community conservation initiatives in Arunachal Pradesh, India.

-For the enigmatic maker of mysterious tracks in Himalayan snows, the yeti, after three decades of field research he was able to show ‘the abominable snowman’ to be the Asiatic black bear (Ursus thibetanus) which in its early life years spends time in trees and develops a “thumb-like” digit on its paw that then can make an overprint of hind paw onto front creating a human-looking, bipedal-like snowprint.
+For the mysterious Yeti tracks in Himalayan snows, after three decades of field research he showed by replicating enigmatic snow footprints with overprints by a tranquilized bear that ‘the abominable snowman’ was the Asiatic black bear (Ursus thibetanus).This can make an overprint of hind paw onto front creating a human-looking, bipedal-like snowprint.

-In 2016, Taylor published an analysis of all Yeti literature, giving added evidence to the (Ursusthibetanus) explanation of Yeti legends.
-Importantly, this book from Oxford University gave a meticulous explanation for the iconic Yeti footprint photographed by Eric Shipton in 1950.
-To complete this explanation, Taylor also located a never-before published photograph of that print that included bear nail marks.
+In 2016, Taylor published his book Yeti: The Ecology of a Mystery that explained the Yeti footprint photographed by Eric Shipton in 1950.
+To complete this explanation, Taylor also located a never-before published photograph of that print that included proof of bear nail marks.

-Additionally, Taylor has an interest in building innovative physical structures—a diversity of structures modifying the Mongolian yurt, two homebuilt airplanes (Varieze and Defiant), super-insulated homes and offices, electrical wind generators, and restoration of historic structures from an 1845 gristmill in West Virginia to three monasteries in Tibet.